Best Indian Diet After Angioplasty: Tips and Lifestyle Changes

 We have looked at the kind of foods you should and should not consume after angioplasty.
 Get started on your journey to good heart health with this Indian diet chart after angioplasty for your ready reference:

-A. Eating in moderation is key in your diet after angioplasty as eating three full-course meals can add pressure on the stomach as well as your heart.
+A. Eating in moderation is key in your diet after an angioplasty procedure as eating three full-course meals can add pressure on the stomach as well as your heart.
 Opt for six small meals a day or two big meals with breaks.

 B. As a thumb rule, dinner should be light and should constitute easy-to-digest food.
 Gas-causing foods such as beans, cauliflower, etc. should be avoided at all costs during dinner time.